recdao/arc.js/docs/Events.md

 See more about how to use Pub/Sub events [here](#subscribing).

-## Comparing Enhanced Web3 with Entity Event Fetchers
+## Comparing Enhanced Web3 with Entity for Web3 Event Fetchers
 Enhanced Web3 ([EventFetcherFactory](api/README/#eventfetcherfactory)) and entity ([EntityFetcherFactory](api/README/#entityfetcherfactory)) events each have relative pros and cons.

 Enhanced Web3 events give you all of the information that Web3 provides about an event.